 Now we have $N$ curves defined as

 with

 We can proceed with the integration order by order over the contour as defined in (\ref{eqn:Au-lead}).

-We observe the perfect matching of the orders in terms of $A$ and dependence on $u$ in the left and the right hand sides: the leading orders always come with the exponent $ e^{\frac{2 \pi \ii u}{N}}$, the subleading order is present only in the left hand side and is independent of $u$ and, finally, the subsubleading orders appear together with the factor $e^{-\frac{2 \pi \ii u}{N}}$.
+We observe the perfect matching of the orders in terms of $A$ and dependence on $u$ in the left- and the right-hand sides: the leading orders always come with the exponent $ e^{\frac{2 \pi \ii u}{N}}$, the subleading order is present only in the left-hand side and is independent of $u$ and, finally, the subsubleading orders appear together with the factor $e^{-\frac{2 \pi \ii u}{N}}$.

 Then, using notation and results of Appendix \ref{app-comp}, from the leading order of (\ref{eqn:intonzplane}) we get

 or